mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

                 position: typing.Tuple[int, int],
                 ):

-            Will create an new chunk instance
+            Will create a new chunk instance
             :param dimension: the world.Dimension.Dimension object used to store this chunk
             :param position: the position of the chunk
             WARNING: use Dimension.get_chunk() where possible [saver variant, will do some work in the background]